RakanSalama/Multimedia_CPIT380/README.md

 ## 4- Convert Gray scale to Binary Image using thresholding technique
 ![giphy (2)](https://user-images.githubusercontent.com/98660298/218220105-c1059513-3ed7-404b-94cb-1d8c005bbed6.gif)

-Users will select a threshold value, which will be used to convert an image to grayscale and then to a binary format.
+Users will select a threshold value, which will be used to convert an image to grayscale and then to a binary Image.
 ######   Convert Gray scale to Binary Image using thresholding technique code:

     private void jButton22ActionPerformed(java.awt.event.ActionEvent evt) {